Skip to content

 0.5 / 1

 The company makes this commitment through the PEFC International Chain of Custody Standard (PEFC ST 2002:2020).
-Partial points have been awarded as the requirements do not fully meet the SPOTT scoring criteria.
-The company reports that it has suspension or exclusion criteria for suppliers but it is not clear what they are, equally timeframes for action are unclear.
+Partial points have been awarded as the requirements do not full meet the SPOTT scoring criteria.
+The company outlines suspension criteria in its reporting, however, it does not specify clear time frames for implementing corrective actions.

 • N